 1. Manual therapy

-Educational strategies have been found helpful at lessening severity and/or frequency of headaches.
-These strategies include identifying highly individualized triggers (ie, dietary, sleep, movement/postural habits, stressors, hydration).
-Effective strategies to alleviate symptoms also include a wide variety of relaxation techniques.
+Educating patients has been to be helpful in lessening the severity and/or frequency of headaches.
+A physical therapist can teach you how to identify your specific triggers (such as diet, sleep, movement/postural habits, stressors, hydration).
+They also can teach how to help alleviate symptoms through a wide variety of relaxation techniques.